-Rapinoe Wins Golden Boot And Golden Ball At Women's World Cup
+Rapinoe wins Golden Boot and Golden Ball at Women's World Cup

 Megan Rapinoe was awarded the Golden Boot and Golden Ball after inspiring the United States to Women's World Cup glory.

-The 34-year-old opened the scoring from the penalty spot as the USWNT defeated Netherlands 2-0 in Lyon on Sunday to claim back-to-back global titles.
+The 34-year-old opened the scoring from the penalty spot as USA defeated Netherlands 2-0 in Lyon on Sunday to claim back-to-back global titles.

 She finished level on six goals with team-mate Alex Morgan and England forward Ellen White but edged the Golden Boot by virtue of a better minutes-per-goal ratio.